grame-cncm/Faust-DSP-Testbench/README.md

-# DSP Testbench
+# Faust DSP Testbench

-DSP Testbench is designed to help developers using the [JUCE framework](https://juce.com) to analyse their DSP by providing a test harness for code inheriting from `juce::dsp::ProcessorBase`.
+As a fork of the [DSP-Testbench](https://github.com/AndrewJJ/DSP-Testbench) project, Faust DSP Testbench is designed to help developers using the [JUCE framework](https://juce.com) to analyse their Faust DSP by providing a test harness for code inheriting from `juce::dsp::ProcessorBase`.
 The harness provides signal sources, routing, analysis and monitoring functions.

 ![Screenshot](./screenshot.png)

+### Testing a Faust DSP program

+A [Faust](https://faust.grame.fr) `foo.dsp` DSP program can be compiled using:

+- `faust -uim foo.dsp -scn ::dsp -o mydsp.h`and the produced `mydsp.h` file simply replacing the one in Faust-DSP-Testbench/Source/Processing
+- then recompile

 ## Features